Find your Ancestors through Revolutionary Military War Records

 Compiling your Ancestors Military Story

-Use as many archives as possible to create your ancestry and military genealogy.
+Use as many archives as possible to conduct your family heritage research.
+You may find multiple pension applications,

-If you are not successful, think about your ancestor’s siblings, cousins,
+service or movement records and more.
+If you are not successful, think about your

-known relatives, or close friends.
-Their information may end up helping you to locate
+ancestor’s siblings, cousins, known relatives, or close friends.
+Their information

-your ancestor and help with building your
+may end up helping you to locate your ancestor and help with building your family

-family ancestry.
+ancestry.

 You can do your own in person research through a family history center, your local